Trident Pyramid Networks: The importance of processing at the feature pyramid level for better object detection: Related work

-Our TPN core is also related to networks typically used in segmentation such as U-Net \citep{ronneberger2015u} and stacked hourglass networks \citep{newell2016stacked}, given that these networks also use a combination of top-down, self-processing and bottom-up operations.
-A major difference of these networks with our TPN core however, is that they do not operate on a feature pyramid in the sense that lower resolution maps are only generated and used within a single layer (\eg within a single hourglass) and are not shared across layers (\eg across two neighboring hourglasses).
+Our TPN neck is also related to networks typically used in segmentation such as U-Net \citep{ronneberger2015u} and stacked hourglass networks \citep{newell2016stacked}, as these networks also use a combination of top-down, self-processing and bottom-up operations.
+A major difference of these networks with our TPN neck however, is that they do not operate on a feature pyramid in the sense that lower resolution maps are only generated and used within a single layer (\eg within a single hourglass) and are not shared across layers (\eg across two neighboring hourglasses).

-Finally, note that some works such as \cite{guo2020hit} and \cite{bochkovskiy2020yolov4} refer to the the network part connecting the backbone with the head as the neck (instead of the core).
-That name implies that the neck is merely a connection piece between the backbone and the head, and is of little importance.
-Yet, we show that the neck is in fact an important part of the network, and therefore call it the core instead.